How to use iOS 8 for iPhone and iPad: The ultimate guide

 - How to use Touch ID: The ultimate guide

-- How to use Siri for iPhone and iPad: The ultimate guide
+- How to use Siri: The ultimate guide

 - How to use Home screen: The ultimate guide